 What has been shown by the current study on the connection between weather and psoriasis?

 A recent American study examined the effects of weather conditions on people with psoriasis.
 Most people who participated in the study had symptoms of this disease which improved in the summer and worsened in the winter.
-After all, the humidity level decreases in winter, and it becomes more dry.
+After all, the humidity level decreases in winter, and it becomes dryer.
 The results of the study showed that rainy weather does not affect the course of psoriasis since throughout the whole experiment scientists did not discover the connection between discomfort and psoriasis outbreaks.
 Regarding the climatic conditions of the inner environment, scientists have found that for some people suffering from psoriasis indoor heating can adversely affect the symptoms of the disease, in particular, provoke itching and redness.

 How to reduce the influence of cold and hot weather on psoriasis?